-Online Homework: A Connect Plus license is required for the course.
-When you purchase your square roots, logarithms, and exponential (scientific) notation operations.
+Homework: You will be given a choice of homework options.
+First, a Connect Plus square roots, logarithms, and exponential (scientific) notation operations.
 The calculator will be used for homework, quizzes, and exams.
 You are responsible for understanding how to perform each of the operations on your calculator.
 NO PHONES WILL BE PERMITTED ON QUIZZES